 - Ticket sales - Scammers attempt to sell fake, stolen or already claimed tickets.
 Purchase from legitimate sellers.

 - Online dating and romance - be weary of made up stories, persistent out of country claims, and requests to send money through wire transfer or gift cards.

 The Competition Bureau has more in-depth information on these scams and fraud prevention on their website.

-If you are a business owner, read our blog to learn about some of the most common scams that target businesses.
+If you are a business owner, read our articles to learn about some of the most common scams that target businesses.